FREE DELIVERY FOR ALL ORDERS OVER £50

-The Plum Fruit Moth ; Grapholita (cydia) funebrana is a common pest of plums, damsons and greengages.
-The female moth lays her eggs near the plum fruit and once the eggs hatch, the larvae burrow into the fruit.
-The caterpillar is pinkish-white and about 10-12mm long and eat the plums from within.
-This sometimes is not observed until the Plum is cut into.
-When the caterpillar is fully fed it may exit the plum leaving a small hole.
-Infected fruit often ripen first.
+The Plum Fruit Moth (Grapholita funebrana) lay larvae that are a common pest of Plums, Damsons and Greengages.
+The female moths lay their eggs near the Plum fruit and once the eggs hatch, the larvae will burrow into the fruit.
+The caterpillar is of pinkish-white colouring, roughly 10-12mm long, and will eat the Plums from within.

 This can often mean that infestations, and damage, is not necessarily evident until Plums are cut into.
 When the caterpillars are fully fed they will exit the plum, leaving a small hole.
 Infected fruit often ripen prematurely, and caterpillars will leave excrement within the fruit after feeding on it.

 The Dragonfli Plum Fruit Moth Pheromone Trap uses a species specific pheromone lure to catch and trap male Plum Fruit Moths.
 The Plum Fruit Moths will detect the pheromone and fly into the trap expecting a female Plum Fruit Moth to be present.
 Moth mating and egg laying will be reduced as a result, and future generations of larvae will be prevented from developing.
 Moth populations can also be monitored through this trap which will help provide you with an early warning as to their activity.

 Each trap is supplied with one long-life pheromone lure.
 Simply remove the lure from the foil sachet and place it inside the cage area at the top of the trap, which has a small black cover.

 The Plum Fruit Moth trap supplied by Dragonfli is called a castellation trap where the entry holes on the trap are only big enough for moths.
 This prevents the capture of larger insects, or small birds, which might fly into a conventional trap by accident.